genGit963/Local_Storage_Manager/CONTRIBUTING.md

 ## How to Contribute

-We welcome contributions in various forms, including:
+I welcome contributions in various forms, including:

 - Bug fixes
 - New features